morgangraphics/ansible-role-nvm/README.md

 **Whatever command line arguments you use to start your application, or command scripts you've declared in your package.json file can be placed inside the `nvm_commands: []` section of this role.**

 *There is a difference between `nvm run` and `nvm exec` commands.
-You can think of `nvm run` as functionally equivalent to `node run server.js` where you are invoking a server.js script file. `nvm exec` executes in a sub process context and is functionally equivalent to `npm run server` where `server` is a key name in the scripts section in the package.json file*
+You can think of `nvm run` as functionally equivalent to `node run server.js` or `node server.js` where you are invoking a server.js script file. `nvm exec` executes in a sub process context and is functionally equivalent to `npm run server` where `server` is a key name in the scripts section in the package.json file.
+They are both valid use cases for `nvm_commands` options*

 ## Caveats

-1. By default, the **first** version listed in your Playbook will automatically be aliased as the "default" version of Node.js regardless of whatever version you install afterwards or however many times you run the role.
+1. By default, the **first** version listed in your Playbook, on the **first** run, will automatically be aliased as the "default" version of Node.js regardless of whatever version you install afterwards or however many times you run the role.
 First one in/installed is always the default.
 As a result, if you expect a Node.js version declared later in the playbook to be set as default use `default: True` or explicitly set it in the `nvm_commands` list like `- "nvm alias default <YOUR_VERSION>"`

-1. If you have `default: True` as a role variable **AND** `- "nvm alias default <SOME_OTHER_VERSION>"` as part of your `nvm_commands` the version with `default: True` will **ALWAYS** be executed First
+1. If you have `default: True` as a role variable **AND** `- "nvm alias default <SOME_OTHER_VERSION>"` as part of your `nvm_commands` the version with `default: True` will **ALWAYS** be executed **first**.
+This is because we need Node.js to be available before doing anything else.

 1. NVM is stateless in that if you have multiple versions of Node.js installed on a machine, you may have to run `nvm use <VERSION>` as part of your script to run the Node.js version you want/expect.
 However, it is higly recommended that you alias your versions accordingly and reference them that way.
 See the example above.